Gruntfuggly/todo-tree/README.md

 `background` - used to set the background colour of the highlight in the editor.

-*Note: Foreground and background colours can be one of "red", "green", "blue", "yellow", "magenta", "cyan", "grey", "white" or "black".
-RGB values can also be used (e.g. "#80FF00").
-You can also use colours from the current theme, e.g. `peekViewResult.background`.*
+*Note: Foreground and background colours can be specified using [HTML/CSS colour names](https://en.wikipedia.org/wiki/Web_colors) (e.g. "Salmon"), RGB hex values (e.g. "#80FF00"), RGB CSS style values (e.g. "rgb(255,128,0)" or colours from the current theme, e.g. `peekViewResult.background`.
+Hex and RGB values can also have an alpha specified, e.g. "#ff800080" or "rgba(255,128,0,0.5)".*

 `opacity` - percentage value used with the background colour.
-100% will produce an opaque background which will obscure selection and other decorations. *Note: opacity is ignored when theme colours are used.*
+100% will produce an opaque background which will obscure selection and other decorations. *Note: opacity can only be specified when hex or rgb colours are used.*

 `fontWeight`, `fontStyle`, `textDecoration` - can be used to style the highlight with standard CSS values.